-Weight loss is one of the most commonly asked questions we receive when people are on the program.
+Weight loss is the topic of most questions we receive when people are on the program.
 During the 21-Day Clean Program, most people do lose weight, but weight loss is not the focus.
 However, it is one of the healthiest approaches, as you are really giving your body the nutrition it needs, while taking out things that can be impeding your weight loss progress.

-Yet weight loss is an important health issue.
-So we asked expert trainer Tanner Martty, owner of 34 North gym in Santa Monica, about what he feels is a realistic and healthy way for people to lose weight.
-He’s been helping people burn fat for years and has refined his approach into some simple actionable steps.
+Weight loss is an important health issue.
+Most people want to know what is a realistic and healthy way for people to lose weight.
+Here are some simple actionable steps.

 Healthy Weight Loss